celinekalbermatten/c1n3mada-datastory/movies/echo.md

 <div class="content" markdown="1">
   <div class="text-custom" markdown="1">

-**Ever wondered if a high IMDb rating truly translates into bigger box office bucks?** Ratings often guide our viewing choices.
+Ever wondered if a high IMDb rating truly translates into bigger box office bucks?
+Ratings often guide our viewing choices.
 A well-rated film draws us in, while a poorly rated one might push us away.
-But do these stellar scores actually mean more money?
-In **Movie 1: Echo**, we look at the relationship between IMDb ratings and a film’s financial success—peeking behind the curtain to see if there's more at play than just the number after the decimal.
+But do higher scores actually mean more money?
+In the movie Echo, you explore the connection between IMDb ratings and a movie’s financial success - digging into whether there’s more to it than just the number on the screen.

 ---

-### **Setting the Scene**
+### Setting the scene

-Before linking ratings to revenue, let's understand our dataset.
-It spans numerous films, each tagged with genres, IMDb ratings, and inflation-adjusted box office earnings.
-One of our first steps: checking out the genre landscape.
+Before linking ratings to revenue, it’s important to get a clear idea of the dataset.
+It covers a wide range of movies each categorized by genre, IMDb rating, and inflation-adjusted box office earnings.

-**Which genres are most common?** Different genres attract different audiences, and this could influence how much ratings matter for revenue.
+Let’s first explore the genre landscape.
+What are the most common genres?
+Different genres attract different audiences, and this might play a role in how much ratings actually impact financial success.

 <iframe src="/assets/plots/echo/num_movies_per_genre.html" width="100%" height="600px"></iframe>

-Drama, action, comedy...
-Some genres dominate, potentially affecting the rating–revenue link.
+The bar chart illustrates the number of movies per genre in the dataset.
+Drama emerges clearly as the most common genre, with over 4’200 movies.
+The second most common genre is Comedy, which has nearly 3’000 movies.
+Thriller and Romance Film follow, with roughly 2’000 movies each.

+Genres like Action, Crime Fiction and Adventure are moderately represented, while categories such as Romantic Comedy, Romantic Drama and Horror have smaller counts, each under 1’000 movies.
+The least represented genres, including Mystery, Fantasy and Science Fiction have fewer than 700 entries.

+This distribution highlights Drama's dominant presence, suggesting its broad appeal and versatility, whereas niche genres like World Cinema or Fantasy cater to more specific audiences.
+These disparities could influence how ratings impact financial success across genres.

 ---

-### Ratings & Revenues: Taking a Closer Look
+### Rating and revenues: taking a closer look

-**IMDb Ratings Distribution:** Are most films hovering around a 6 or 7, or is the field wide open?
+The distribution of IMDb ratings raises an interesting question.
+Are most films clustering around a 6 or 7, or is the field wide open?

 <iframe src="/assets/plots/echo/imdb_rating_distribution.html" width="100%" height="600px"></iframe>

-We find a cozy cluster in the mid-range, with fewer extremes.

-**Box Office Revenue Distribution:** Movie earnings are wildly uneven.
-Some flicks barely recoup costs, others skyrocket to astronomical figures.
+The distribution of IMDb ratings reveals a clear trend.
+Most movies have ratings concentrated between 6 and 7, forming a noticeable peak in this range.
+This suggests that the majority of films receive moderate ratings.
+Ratings below 5 and above 8 are much less common.
+This suggests that movies rarely perform extremely poorly or receive exceptionally high ratings or that in such cases fewer people are providing ratings.

+The distribution of box office revenues raises interest.
+Are movie earnings spread evenly across the spectrum or do a small number of blockbusters dominate the field?

 <iframe src="/assets/plots/echo/box_office_revenue_distribution.html" width="100%" height="600px"></iframe>

-Taking the log of revenue helps even out the scale, making patterns clearer.
+The distribution of box office revenues shows a clear skew.
+Most movies cluster in a specific range with log-transformed revenues peaking around 7.
+This corresponds to moderate box office success and suggests that the majority of movies earn a relatively stable amount, neither flopping completely nor breaking records.

+However, the long tail to the right indicates that a small number of movies achieve exceptionally high revenues and therefore skew the distribution.
+On the other hand, the left end of the curve shows a very small number of movies with extremely low earnings.
+This uneven spread highlights the disparity in box office success, where a few blockbusters dominate financially while most movies achieve more modest results.

 ---

-### Meeting in the Middle: Rating vs. Revenue

-Now, let’s put them together: IMDb rating on one axis, (log) revenue on the other, and see if there's a strong bond.
+### Ratings meet revenues: exploring the connection

+Now it’s time to bring everything together.
+On one axis are the IMDb ratings and on the other one the box office revenue (log-transformed for clarity).
+Does a higher rating always translate to bigger earnings?
+Or is the relationship more complicated than it seems?
+Let’s explore.

 <iframe src="/assets/plots/echo/imdb_rating_vs_box_office_revenue.html" width="100%" height="600px"></iframe>

-It looks scattered—more like distant stars than a tight cluster.
-There's a slight upward tilt, but not a strong one.
-Higher ratings may help a bit, but they don’t guarantee a money shower.
+The plot is scattered and looks like distant stars rather than forming a tight cluster.
+While there is a slight upward trend, it’s not particularly strong.
+This suggests that higher IMDb ratings might provide some boost to box office revenue but they are not a guarantee for financial success.
+Even among movies with similar ratings, the revenues vary a lot.
+This highlights the complexity of factors that influence earnings beyond just audience or critic approval.

 ---

-### Measuring the Connection: Correlation
+### Measuring the connection: correlation analysis

-Is this mild link real or just a coincidence?
-We check correlation, a number that tells us if two variables move together.
+Is this weak link real or could it just be a coincidence?
+Let’s check the correlation between the ratings, revenue and number of votes.
+Which of these factors are related and to what extent?

 <iframe src="/assets/plots/echo/correlation_matrix.html" width="100%" height="600px"></iframe>

-The correlation is modestly positive (around 0.19).
-So yes, rating and revenue have a friendly handshake, not a passionate embrace.
+The correlation matrix shows how ratings, revenue and votes are connected.
+The strongest relationship is between the number of votes and the box office revenue with a moderate positive correlation of 0.50.
+This means that movies earning more revenue tend to attract more audience votes.
+Ratings show weaker connections with a 0.36 correlation to votes and a very weak correlation of 0.19 to revenue.
+This indicates that higher ratings might slightly help increase the number of votes and the financial success but they are not major drivers.
+Overall, the matrix shows that while some relationships exist, other factors likely have a stronger influence on these outcomes.

 ---

-### Genre: Does It Make a Difference?
+### Genre: the impact on the rating-revenue connection

-Could certain genres care more about ratings when it comes to raking in revenue?
-We checked the correlation by genre:
+Do certain genres rely more on ratings to drive revenue?
+Let’s take a closer look at the correlation between ratings and revenue across different genres to find out.

 <iframe src="/assets/plots/echo/genre_correlation.html" width="100%" height="600px"></iframe>

+Céline to doooooooooooooooooooo

 Some genres show a slightly stronger connection than others, but no genre changes the game entirely.
 The story remains: ratings help, but not dramatically.